Skill Sheet: What You Will Learn Here

 SMA & EMA sensitivity to prices

 Bollinger Bands are price bands that use the standard deviation of a 20-period simple moving average.
 The default standard deviation is 2.
 Bollinger band comprises three lines - upper band, lower band and average line.

 The price bands are above and below the average price.
 The upper band is +2 standard deviation from the average, while the lower band is -2 standard deviation from the average.

-Bollinger bands move in tandem with volatility in prices.
+Indicators like Bollinger bands move in tandem with volatility in prices.
 The bands widen when prices rise or fall sharply, indicating an increase in volatility and contract when prices are flat, indicating a decrease in volatility.
 The prices bounce within these bands.
 However, it can stay close to the bands for quite some time when prices are trending.
 A contracting band indicates a low volatility period.
 A sharp price movement in either direction is highly probable when volatility sets in.